atrocore/atrocore/docs/01.atrocore/05.toolbar/03.job-manager/index.md

 The Job Manager pop-up displays all operations executing in background mode, including:
 - Import and export jobs
 - Completeness calculations
-- Mass update or mass delete operations
+- Update or delete operations
 - Other long-running tasks

 ## Controls